Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 <br>

 ## Future Features
+- Landing page - A single landing page with ethos and login.
 - Account creation - Enables the visitor to save and store interesting articles that they may want to read later or share with their friends and family.
 - Share function - Makes it easier to share articles across other platforms.
-- Article Gallery - A collection of all the articles posted on the website, grouped into categories.
+- Article Gallery - A collection of all the articles posted on the website, grouped into categories and sections.
+- Hamburger menu - drop down menu to the side instead of in the top middle.
+- Featured articles - Increase the amount of articles in the featured articles section.

 ## Deployment
 - The website was deployed using GitHub